The Administrative Policies

 Continuation of Coverage:

 A. Employees terminating employment from the University for reasons other than retirement, defined as age 62 with 10 years continuous full-time service, will be subject to the terms and conditions of COBRA regulations and will be notified of the coverage available to them upon termination.
-Refer to TAP No. 2, Post-Retirement Health Reimbursement Account and TAP No. 12, Insurance Benefits - DUFlex, for information regarding benefits upon retirement.
+Refer to TAP No. 2, Post-Retirement Health Reimbursement Account for information regarding benefits upon retirement.

 B. Employees continuing to work beyond age 65 will have their medical and life insurance benefits continued as the same as active employees below age 65.
-Life insurance, however, will reduce to 25% at age 70.
+Core life insurance, however, will reduce by 50% at age 70.

 |Years of Service||Benefit Period||Eligible Recipient(s)|